WiktorLewicki/Chess/README.md

 I am the sole author of the entire code.
 Wiktor Lewicki

+The bot and the engine are located in the files bot.cpp and engine.cpp.

 The graphical interface was written in QT 6.7.

 Classic chess game.
 To play the version with a graphical interface, you need to go to the GRA/Files folder and run the Szachy.exe file.